usagi-coffee/pg_chainsync/README.md

 -- This is your custom handler that inserts new blocks to your table CREATE FUNCTION custom_block_handler(block chainsync.Block) RETURNS blocks AS $$
-INSERT INTO blocks (number, hash) -- Inserting into your custom blocks table VALUES (block.number, block.hash)
+INSERT INTO blocks (number, hash) -- Inserting into your custom table VALUES (block.number, block.hash)
 RETURNING *
 $$